hxkoey/passwordmanager-tkinter/README.md

 * pypclip

 ### Description
-This application stores website, email/username and password into a local file called saved_entries.txt.
+This application stores information such as website, email/username and password into a local file called saved_entries.txt.
 User can choose to input preferred password or request the application to create one.

 ### Screenshots
 <img src='screenshots/1.png' width=500px>